OlegWock/inject-react-anywhere/README.md

 };
 ```

 And for class components you wrap them in `withShadowDom` HOC.
 This same functions and variables you get when calling `useShadowDom` hook will be passed as props to your component.
+This too can be used on both root component and any of its children.

 ```jsx
 import React from 'react';